DeepPavlovAdmin/scai17/ijcai2019/sponsorship/index.md

 ## Sponsorship Levels

-Sponsor benefits options:
+Sponsor benefits options (depends on the support level, see below):

 (a)  acknowledgement in a particular category (Silver, Gold, or Platinum) and banner on our website

-(b)  promotional material (you can decided what it can be, I guess flyers or booklets) for the workshop participants
+(b)  promotional material (flyers or booklets) for the workshop participants

 (c)  5 min 'sponsored lighting talk'

+### Levels:

 - **Bronze** level sponsoring is an option only available for start-ups and SMEs and is meant to attract local industry.
 - **Silver** level sponsors get recognition as a silver sponsor on our website without further benefits.
 Basically, option (a).